otisberri/odin-recipes/README.md

 # odin-recipes
-My first project with Odin
+My first project with The Odin Project.
+This project is to demonstrate what I've learnt so far in the foundations, which is the basics of Git, GitHub and HTML.